 Get the Full Story

-Download the case study “Open Source Made Easy: How Zendesk Automated Workflows and Simplified Compliance” for more information on Zendesk’s new approach to open source license compliance.
+Read the full case study “Open Source Made Easy: How Zendesk Automated Workflows and Simplified Compliance” for more information on Zendesk’s new approach to open source license compliance.
 And feel free to get in touch to learn more about how FOSSA can support your team's license compliance initiatives.